kylrth/disco-bouncer/README.md

 ## using the client

-Before using the client, you need to create a new admin:
+Before using the client, you (or the server admin) need to create a new admin account:

 ```sh
 docker-compose exec discobouncer /bouncer admin setpass testing ThisIsATest